zelha/45465131-sscce/README.md

-# Embedded UI add-on example
+# Embedded UI add-on with Spring boot

 This example is in the purpose of reproducing the issue explained in [this thread](https://stackoverflow.com/questions/45465131).